kannan-raveendran-nair/pega-pe-docker/README.md

           - POSTGRES_DB=${POSTGRES_DB}  # substitute with   db name
     ```

-    again, the neater way will be to just include these     too in the ".env" file
+    again, the neater way will be to just include these     too in the .env file
     ```env
     POSTGRES_PASSWORD=postgres
     POSTGRES_USER=postgres
-    POSTGRES_DB=pega
+    POSTGRES_DB=postgres
     PEGA_DUMP=/home/<user>/DockerBuild/resources/
     ```

     **Important: Eventhough this project supports use of    any username & password, the base image provided by    Pegasystems has hardcoded username "postgres" inside   one of the sql scripts.
 Because of this the username  will have to be "postgres".**

-    **Important: POSTGRES_DB value has be "pega" because    the contents in pega.dump file are specific to     database pega.**
+    **Important: POSTGRES_DB value has be "postgres" because    the contents in pega.dump file are specific to     database postgres.**

 ### 3. Prepare for docker image build  of pega web app

-* Extract the files prweb.war, prhelp.war, prsysmgmt.war from PEGA-PE zip downloaded as mentioned in Files Prerequisite.
+* Extract the files prweb.war, prhelp.war from PEGA-PE zip downloaded as mentioned in Files Prerequisite.
 For example, these files can be located as **115148_PE_721.zip/PRPC_PE.jar/PersonalEdition.zip/tomcat/webapps** in PEGA-PE 7.2.1.

 * Place the files extracted on the previous step to **Project_Root/PegaPRPC-WebApp/resources**